galvari/EYE-C/README.md

-# EYE-C: Eye-Contact Robust Detection in Unconstrained Child-Adult Interactions
+# EYE-C: Eye-Contact Robust Detection in Unconstrained Interactions

+## About
 A Openpose+Gaze360 implementation to extract multi-person Eye-Contact events from wild clinical videos, via a single videocamera.
 This application makes use of the original Openpose and Gaze360 code, that can be found at https://github.com/CMU-Perceptual-Computing-Lab/openpose and https://github.com/erkil1452/gaze360 respectively.